oroinc/orocommerce/src/OroB2B/Bundle/FrontendBundle/Resources/doc/frontendGuidelines.md

         opacity: .2;

         // mixins
-        // Grouping @includes at the end makes it easier to read the entire selector.
+        // grouping @includes at the end makes it easier to read the entire selector.
         @include clearfix();
     }
 ```